raspberrypilearning/kids-ruby-quiz/worksheet.md

   answer = ask "What is your answer?"
  ```

- Now we compare the answer given against the correct answer, using an *if* statement.

- *An if statement is conditional; if the condition is met an action is taken.*
+ Now we compare the answer given against the correct answer, using an **if** statement.
+An if statement is conditional: if the condition is met an action is taken.

- In this quiz we ask *if the answer given by the user is not the same as "A"*:
+ In this quiz we ask 'if the answer given by the user is not the same as "A"':

 ```ruby
   if answer != "A"
  ```

- So if the answer given by the player is not the same as the answer that we expected, then an alert is created informing the player it's wrong and that they should try again:
+ So if the answer given by the player is not the same as the answer that we expected, then an alert is created informing the player that their answer is wrong and that they should try again:

 ```ruby
     alert "I'm sorry that's the wrong answer, try again"